(Note – please allow some time for the article to load, as it contains huge list of tutorial screenshots)

-The features are going to be part of certain release that has a couple of cycles – We will see how through ALM we can define this information.
+The features are going to be part of a certain release that has a couple of cycles – We will see how through ALM we can define this information.

-Clearly, the above listed items are your requirements.
+Clearly, the above-listed items are your requirements.
 By definition, a requirement is a business need or a testing need.

 How do we write the requirements, create test cases, link them to requirements, create test sets and execute the tests, create defects and link them back to test cases and eventually to requirements, linking all the test assets (test cases, requirements and defects) on multiple levels to Releases and cycles are the things we are trying to learn through these tutorials.